ookgezellig/SaveToWaybackMachine/Leesplein/README.md

   We combined both lists, did some de-duplication and further cleaning, ending up with an input of 25.514 URLs

 2) We then ran [SaveLeespleinToWaybackMachine.py](SaveLeespleinToWaybackMachine.py) to submit these 25.514 URLs to The Wayback Machine.
-This was not a 100% proces, in the end 23.844 URLs were successfully captured (93,5%).
+This was not a 100% process, in the end 23.844 URLs were successfully captured (93,5%).

 3) The output of the script was dumped in an
 * [Excel file](Output-Leesplein_GearchiveerdeURLs_14062018.xlsx)